seejanerun/Partners-MLOps-Workshop/README.md

     sns.histplot(df[i], kde=True)
 ```

-Finallly write your data to a domino dataset by running
+Finallly write your data to a Domino Dataset by running

 ```python
 import os